 So, when you bring a natural drooling dog to a dog park, you might be mistaken that he drools because of other dogs.

-If your dog starts to run when around other dogs, examine him whether he has a situation belong to one of the above matters.
+If your dog starts to run when around other dogs, examine whether he has a situation that belongs to one of the above matters.

 If not, you don’t want to worry too much.
 Because he is a natural drooler.

 The external temperament of the natural drooling dogs.

 - They have more extensive and more jowly cheeks.

 - Their lips are more prominent, and it can gather the slaver

 Here is the list of the top 10 drooling dogs.